CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Experiments

-As shown in Table~\ref{tab:image_level_compare}, CoPS outperforms all competitors on classification tasks across all industrial and medical datasets, with an average improvement of 2.5\% in I-AUROC and 2.4\% in I-AP.
-Furthermore, Table~\ref{tab:pixel_level_compare} shows that CoPS also achieves state-of-the-art performance on segmentation tasks, with average improvements of 2.6\% in P-AUROC and 5.2\% in P-AP.
-Although CoPS does not achieve the best P-AP on VisA and DTD-Synthetic, it still outperforms our baseline AnomalyCLIP by 2.1\% and 6.1\%.
-More quantitative results are presented in Appendix D.
+\textbf{Quantitative results.} As shown in Tab.~\ref{tab:image_level_compare}, CoPS achieves the best or second-best performance on classification tasks across all industrial and medical datasets, with an average improvement of 1.4\% in I-AUROC and 1.7\% in I-AP.
+Benefiting from their tunable prompt representations, prompt learning-based methods generally outperform prompt design-based approaches on downstream tasks.
+CoPS further improves generalization by injecting constrained and sampled visual conditions into the synthesized prompts, leading to superior performance.
+Furthermore, Tab.~\ref{tab:pixel_level_compare} shows that CoPS also achieves state-of-the-art performance on segmentation tasks, with average improvements of 1.9\% in P-AUROC and 4.2\% in P-AP.
+Due to the extremely small defect regions in VisA and DTD-Synthetic, the AP metric is highly sensitive to over-detection.
+Although CoPS does not achieve the highest P-AP on these two datasets, it still surpasses our baseline AnomalyCLIP by 2.1\% and 6.1\%, respectively.
+Compared with AnomalyCLIP, CoPS benefits from spatial weighting, which further refines anomaly localization at the target regions.
+More quantitative results are presented in Appendix Sec.~D.